triasha72/Surrogate-model-learning/READMe.md

 First attempt with 30 samples gave R² = 0.64 and 19%
 average error.
 Not good enough.
-The error plot showed the surrogate was struggling hardest at small deflection values — a classic sign of sparse coverage in a 4D space.
+The error plot showed the surrogate was struggling hardest at small deflection values which is a classic sign of sparse coverage in a 4D space.

 Two fixes: bumped samples to 80, and log-transformed the inputs that span orders of magnitude (E and I).
 That second